home-assistant/home-assistant.io/source/_integrations/anthemav.markdown

 If your model is not on the list, please give it a test.
 If everything works correctly, then add it to the list by selecting the **Edit this page on GitHub** link above.

 Support is provided through the Python [anthemav] module.
-Older, RS-232 serial-based units like the [D2v series](https://www.anthemav.com/products-archived/model=d2v/page=overview) use a different protocol entirely and are not currently supported.
+Older, RS-232 serial-based units like the [D2v series](https://www.anthemav.com/products-archived/model=d2v/page=overview) use a different protocol entirely and are supported by a [custom integration](https://github.com/gwendalg/anthem-serial).

 [Anthem]: https://www.anthemav.com/
 [anthemav]: https://github.com/nugget/python-anthemav